 Where to Stay for Christmas in Athens

-What are the Best Things to Do at Christmas in Athens
+Top Things to Do at Christmas in Athens

-Syntagma Square Festivities
+1. Join the Syntagma Square Festivities

 My favorite decoration is a giant illuminated teddy bear close to the Christmas tree while all around the twinkling lights and the music and cheer transform the square into a magical fairyland.

 Little Kook Café is the most iconic cafe in Athens.
 The Café is a fun-filled place, with a heavily decorated and Instagram-like Christmas atmosphere that is worth a visit.
 However, it can get very busy but if you are lucky to find a seat, you can try its desserts and hot chocolate.
 It is at Karaiskaki 17 st. in the Psirri area, a 3-minute walk from Monastiraki Metro station

 4. Go with your Kids to Christmas Factory in Technopolis

 You can go very easily there by using the Metro and get off at Kerameikos station, one station far from Monastiraki.

-Stavros Niarchos Foundation Cultural Center
+5. Attend S.Niarchos Foundation Cultural Center Events

 Stavros Niarchos Foundation is one of the world’s leading private, international philanthropic organizations, making grants to nonprofit organizations in the areas of arts and culture, education, health and sports, and social welfare.

 7. Enjoy like a Greek: Go to a Greek Night Club or Bouzoukia

 Greek Night Clubs or Bouzoukia, with live music, is one of the Greekest things you can do during Christmas.
-No plate smashing anymore – not since the 70’s – but dancing on the table or the stage and throwing flowers at the singer is a must!
+No plate smashing anymore – not since the 70s – but dancing on the table or the stage and throwing flowers at the singer is a must!

 Usually, the atmosphere is like that: a large impressive venue, packed with people ready to party all night, smoking and booze everywhere, and music that sounds a lot like it comes from the Middle East.

-Visit the Athens Archaeological Sites and Museums
+9. Visit the Athens Archaeological Sites and Museums

 Find below a shortlist of some iconic and impressive restaurants in Athens where you can enjoy a Greek traditional Christmas Meal with a superb view.